Balance Sheet

 Liabilities – Income Taxes Payable

-The taxes amount expensed in the prior period modified for adjustment to prior period’s estimates.
+Income taxes payable are the taxes amount expensed in the prior period, modified for adjustment to the prior period’s estimates.

 Liabilities – Debt

-This line item will represent a major source of funding for most businesses.
+Debt is a line item that will represent a major source of funding for most businesses.
 It is a contractual liability and involves a commitment to repay the amount borrowed (principal) as well as all interest payments.
-The amounts must always be paid on the due date regardless of circumstances.
+The amounts must always be paid on the due date, regardless of circumstances.

 Equity